teeframe/protocol-documentation/src/fundamentals.md

 Like any type of game, your implementation must have a tick system. **The only supported tick rate is 50 ticks per second.**

 The minimum and maximum tick number supported is 0 and 0x6FFFFFFF (1879048191).
-After that, you will need to restart your implementation entirely.
+After reaching the maximum, you will need to restart your implementation entirely.

 ## Size Limits